TLabAltoh/TLabWebView/README.md

 Please create a Plugins folder in your Assets folder and create files in it.
 And please set the ```BrowserContainer.browser``` to ```GeckoView``` instead of ```WebView```.
 Also ```GeckoView``` needs Android ```13``` ~ (API level ```33``` ~).
 Please set tartget level to API level ```33``` in the ```Project Settings```.

-> [!NOTE]
-> The JavaScript interface `window.tlab` currently defined in WebView is not supported by GeckoView.
-As a temporary implementation, only the process of sending messages to the C# component using `window.postMessage` has been implemented.
-This is due to the complexity of the cooperation between JavaScript and native plugins in GeckoView.
-However, compatibility with window.tlab is planned to be guaranteed in the future.
-> At present, when sending a message from a page script to a C# component in GeckoView, please write it as follows.
-> ```.js
-> let payload = { go: "Test", method: "OnMessage", message: "this is test message." };
-> window.postMessage({ type: "TLABWEBVIWE_GECKO_NATIVE_MESSAGE", payload: { method: "unitySendMessage", payload: payload } }, "*");
-> ```

 1. gradleTemplate.properties

 ```properties